o7Moon/Crustacean/README.md

 ## For Mod Developers:
  - if you want to create an install link for your mod, the format looks like this: `crustacean://installMod/link/to/your/mod.dll`.
+ - unfortunately github hates fun and wont let you embed these links in markdown files.
+You can however have a link that redirects to the crustacean url, with something like tinyurl.

 # FAQ:
 ### I tried using this on linux, but mods still dont seem to run.